‘People must obey the rules of the road’: red light runners on the rise in Saskatoon - Saskatoon | Globalnews.ca

 “The people going through on green lights are expecting the traffic to stop – there’s the increased collisions, pedestrians might be walking through on a red light and that’s the danger.”

-In fact, one report shows that a person struck by a motorist traveling 48 kilometres an hour is 74 per cent more likely to die than if the driver was going 40.
+In fact, one report shows that a person struck by a motorist travelling 48 kilometres an hour is 74 per cent more likely to die than if the driver was going 40.

 So one can just imagine what survival rates would be – if drivers were to stop when they’re supposed to.